 For the accreditation of certificate programs that develop and administer credit or non-credit energy efficiency and renewable energy related programs offered in formal educational institutions and other legal entities.

-IREC’s Job Task Analysis Guidance Document provides guidance for conformity with IREC Standard 14732:2013, General Requirements for Renewable Energy & Energy Efficiency Certificate Programs (Standard 14732); in particular, to assist certificate-awarding entities in developing and/or selecting a job task analysis (JTA) from which to form the basis of their curriculum or syllabus.
+IREC’s Job Task Analysis Guidance Document Provides guidance for conformity with IREC Standard 14732:2013, General Requirements for Renewable Energy & Energy Efficiency Certificate Programs and IREC Standard 01023:2013, General Requirements for the Accreditation of Clean Energy Technology Training; in particular, to assist applicant organizations in developing and/or selecting a job task analysis (JTA) from which to form the basis of their curriculum or syllabus.

 IREC Standards Committee